Ishu43642/Termux-Root-Recovery-Tool/README.md

 1. No ❌Need to type📝 commond :- This tool offer you all commonds in option so no need to type any commonds just Enter your commond option nomber then past file location.

+2. full function automatic usb🔌 & all ⬇️ pkg detect befor tool start for batter connection

-2. Flash img 📀file :- you can flash boot.img, init_boot.img, super_emty.img, vbmeta.img, magisk_patch.img, without typing any commond
+3. Flash img 📀file :- you can flash boot.img, init_boot.img, super_emty.img, vbmeta.img, magisk_patch.img, without typing any commond

-3. Reboot 🔃 option:- in single click you can reboot you device to fastboot, recovery, fastbootD, system
+4. Reboot 🔃 option:- in single click you can reboot you device to fastboot, recovery, fastbootD, system

-4. check 🔌 connected device:- this tool offer to check connected adb & fastboot device in your mobile
+5. check 🔌 connected device:- this tool offer to check connected adb & fastboot device in your mobile

-5. Flash Zip 🗃️ file :- You can flash any zip file ( magisk.zip, custom rom zip, kernel zip ) in sideload mode
+6. Flash Zip 🗃️ file :- You can flash any zip file ( magisk.zip, custom rom zip, kernel zip ) in sideload mode

-6. 🆎 Partition Tool :- Using this tool you can flash root, recovery, boot, vbmeta in AB partition device
+7. 🆎 Partition Tool :- Using this tool you can flash root, recovery, boot, vbmeta in AB partition device

-7. 💿 Flash Gsi Rom :- using this tool you can easily flash gsi rom in your dynamic partition device
+8. 💿 Flash Gsi Rom :- using this tool you can easily flash gsi rom in your dynamic partition device

-8. FRP🔐 Remove:- Some older device FRP lock bypass using this tool.
+9. FRP🔐 Remove:- Some older device FRP lock bypass using this tool.

-9. Firmware Content Extracter:- you can download boot.img, init_boot.img, vendor_boot.img without downloading any flash file
+10. Firmware Content Extracter:- you can download boot.img, init_boot.img, vendor_boot.img, system.img, super.img without downloading any flash file

-10. USB Fix Tool :- if your device is not connecting then you can easily fix using this option
+11. USB Fix Tool :- if your device is not connecting then you can easily fix using this option